 Paul loved to behold His God in the eyes of his heart.
 He saw such glory and beauty as he gazed at God that all the hardship he endured didn’t overtake his vision (Rom 8:18).
 His suffering did not eclipse God.

 Interestingly, Paul did not deny his suffering—far from it.
-He even tells us about times when he was utterly burdened beyond strength, despairing of life itself, afflicted in every way, perplexed, persecuted, and groaning (2 Cor 1:8; 4:8–9; 5:2–4).
+He even tells us about times when he was utterly burdened beyond strength.
+When He was despairing of life itself, afflicted in every way, perplexed, persecuted, and groaning (2 Cor 1:8; 4:8–9; 5:2–4).
 But his honesty didn’t become fault-finding with God because he saw the pain as a gracious helper to push him to treasure what is ultimate and eternal—God Himself.

 A Transformed Witness

-We develop an eternal perspective as we cherish the character and promises of God and savor the unbreakable reality that one day we will experience Him without sin or sorrow, for eternity.
-God’s grace enables us to look through the present to the future, to look through Scripture to see the Returning Savior, to look through pleasures to see the Giver, and to look through suffering to see our Great Prize.
+We develop an eternal perspective as we cherish the character and promises of God.
+We savor the unbreakable reality that one day we will experience Him without sin or sorrow, for eternity.
+God’s grace enables us to look through the present to the future.
+It allows us to look through Scripture to see the Returning Savior.
+To look through pleasures to see the Giver, and to look through suffering to see our Great Prize.

-Astonishingly, as we cherish and savor the unseen, God changes us more and more into His image (2 Cor 3:18) and propels us into ministry.
+Astonishingly, as we cherish and savor the unseen, God changes us more and more into His image (2 Cor 3:18).
 The Puritan Thomas Watson says,

 If we love God, we shall spread abroad His excellences, that so we may raise His fame and esteem, and may induce others to fall in love with Him.
 Love cannot be silent; we shall be as so many trumpets, sounding forth the freeness of God’s grace, the transcendency of His love, and the glory of His kingdom.
 Love is like fire: where it burns in the heart, it will break forth at the lips.